mrugakshiharkare/Analyzing-Apple-Market-Trends-An-EDA-Approach/README.md

 2. Install required Python libraries
 3. Open the notebooks in Jupyter
 4. Run them in sequence:
    * 01_Data_Cleaning
    * 02_EDA
    * 03_Insights
-5. View the saved graphs inside the *Images* folder

 ## 🔍 **Key Techniques Used**